openacid/slim/.github/CODE_OF_CONDUCT.md

 producer.
 While it is important to care about your work and producing the best thing you can, this can make review difficult.
-It is important to realise that it’s better to find errors in review than in production and recognise that your work fits into a larger whole.
+It is important to realize that it’s better to find errors in review than in production and recognize that your work fits into a larger whole.

 **Go about your review under the assumption that the decisions were made for a reason, not in a vacuum**.